 2.4 The requirements of the Code are met by compliance with s172 of the Companies Act 2006.

-2.4.1 Openness and accountability are stimulated across the company through various meetings at which Board members are present.
+2.4.1 Openness and accountability are stimulated across the Group through various meetings at which Board members are present.
 2.4.6 The size, composition and available capabilities of the board are evaluated annually in order to assure they are able to carry out their duties properly.
 This has oversight of Group.
 2.4.7 We have monthly and quarterly reporting from operational divisions and support departments including quarterly team meetings.

-Culture
+Effective management and supervision: Culture

 2.5 S172 obligations are specifically evidenced through the five year business plan and the annual operating plan.

-2.5.1 The adoption of values and incorporation and maintenance of those value is aligned with the Group strategy.

-2.5.2 Local policy and procedure are introduced to support the Group Code of Conduct to be found here via gap analysis.
+2.5.1 The adoption of values and incorporation and maintenance of those values are aligned with the Group strategy.
+2.5.2 Local policy and procedure are introduced to support the Group Code of Conduct.

-Misconduct and irregularities
+Effective management and supervision: Misconduct and irregularities

-2.6 & 2.6.1 We operate the procedure established by Group which is published on the Group's company homepage and on BAM Construct UK's intranet.
+2.6 & 2.6.1 We operate the procedure established by Group which is published on the Group's company homepage and on BAM Construct & Ventures UK's intranet.

-Preventing conflicts of interest
+Effective management and supervision: Preventing conflicts of interest

 2.7.1 Conflicts are managed through the Articles of Association and Code of Conduct as applicable.

-2.7.6 By compliance with the Code of Conduct Board members are able to demonstrate that they can act fairly as between employees of the Company.
+2.7.6 By compliance with the Code of Conduct Board members are able to demonstrate that they can act fairly as employees of the Group.